bryansteiner/gpu-passthrough-tutorial/README.md

 </domain>
 ```

-The final thing to remember is that during windows installation you need to include the virtio-iso as the second CDROM (which we've already done [here](#virtual-iso)) so you can load the drivers.
+The final thing to remember is that during the windows installation on your virtual disk, you need to include the virtio-iso as the second CDROM to load the drivers (we've already completed this in a [previous step](#virtual-iso)).

 <h4>
     Hyper-V Enlightenments